hdmf-dev/hdmf-zarr/docs/source/integrating_data_stores.rst

 to another.
 As such, the test cases here typically first write to one target and then export to another target and then compare that the data between the two files is consistent.

-To run the tests defined here with your new storage backend we typically mainly need to update the ``MixinTestHDF5ToZarr``, ``MixinTestZarrToZarr``, and ``MixinTestZarrToZarr`` mixin classes to add our new backend to the ``WRITE_PATHS`` (if Zarr is the initial write target) and/or ``EXPORT_PATHS`` (if Zarr is the export target) variables to define our store as a write or export store for
+To run the tests defined here with your new storage backend, we typically mainly need to update the ``MixinTestHDF5ToZarr``, ``MixinTestZarrToZarr``, and ``MixinTestZarrToZarr`` mixin classes to add our new backend to the ``WRITE_PATHS`` (if Zarr is the initial write target) and/or ``EXPORT_PATHS`` (if Zarr is the export target) variables to define our store as a write or export store for